linkfluence/radarly-py/docs/officialdoc/architecture/influencer.rst

 Get Influencer Data
 ^^^^^^^^^^^^^^^^^^^

-This method allows users to get influencer’s metrics and informations.
-It sends back the metrics and the user informations, depending of the platform.
+This method allows users to get influencer’s metrics and information.
+It sends back the metrics and the user information, depending of the platform.

 **Request**
    ``GET`` https://radarly.linkfluence.com/1.0/projects/:pid/influencer.json